Someday (Mariah Carey song): Music video

 The accompanying music video for "Someday" begins with Carey, revisiting her youth, wandering a high school corridor and standing inside a classroom of schoolchildren playing various musical instruments with inter-cutting clips of men playing on drums.
 Clips of a schoolgirl playing Carey are also shown, with Carey shadowing her movements, and her efforts to catch a schoolboy's attention who in turn persistently ignores her, choosing to mess about in the classroom and corridors with his friends instead.
 Towards the end of the video, groups of schoolchildren are shown dancing in the corridor as the boy she liked, now an adult, is following Carey around the school and trying to flirt with her, but Carey brushes him off.
-The official music video has achieved 6 million views on YouTube as of July 2020.
-On July 29, 2020, the music video was re-released in a remastered form, in HD quality.

 The extended version of the video was included on The First Vision 1991 VHS and its subsequent DVD reissue, in which Carey stated that she loved watching the kids dancing and getting to interact with them and that she had fun during the video shoot.
-The video was removed from the tracklisting of the #1's video release, as Carey felt ashamed of the results of the video, instead being replaced by the MTV Unplugged performance.

 In 2015, to coincide with the release of #1 to Infinity Carey released videos of herself talking about the videos to songs on the compilation.
 For "Someday", Carey stated that she "hates" the video, mainly because of the "tomfoolery" scenes of the kids.
 She said that she would have kept only the closeups and that the girl playing the younger version of herself was cute.